AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/SdsStreamExtra.md

 ---

 # Stream metadata and tags
-SdsStream metadata is represented as a dictionary of string keys and associated string values.
+Stream metadata is represented as a dictionary of string keys and associated string values.
 It can be used to associate additional information with a stream.
-SdsStream tags are represented as a list of strings.
+Stream tags are represented as a list of strings.
 Tags can be used to categorize or denote special attributes of streams.
-The SdsStream Metadata API And SdsStream Tags API do not accept the search query parameter in their respective Get calls.
-However, stream tags and metadata can be used as criteria in search query strings to return SdsStream results with the [Stream](xref:sdsStreams) API.
+The Stream Metadata API And Stream Tags API do not accept the search query parameter in their respective GET calls.
+However, stream tags and metadata can be used as criteria in search query strings to return stream results with the [Stream](xref:sdsStreams) API.

 # SdsStream Metadata API